GDSL-UL/soft_install/docs/01-mac.md

 </div>

 - You can access other files on your machine through the `work` folder in the File Browser.
-From here you can navigate to your Documents and designated folder for this module
+From here you can navigate to your Documents and designated folder for this module.

 <img src="figs/chp1/Figure15a_new.png" width="551" style="display: block; margin: auto;" />

 <img src="figs/chp1/Figure15b.png" width="538" style="display: block; margin: auto;" />

 <img src="figs/chp1/Figure15c.png" width="538" style="display: block; margin: auto;" />

+Here I am navigating to the GDS folder that I have created for this module in my Documents.
+You can replace this with the pathway to the folder you create for this module.

 <br>

 - You can save your notebook here using **File** > **Save notebook as**